Skip to main content

 Banana Fritters

-Ripe bananas dipped in simple batter and deep-fried until golden.
-Crispy outside, soft sweet inside.
-Popular snack or dessert.
+Ripe bananas dipped in batter and fried until golden, crisp outside and soft and sweet within.
+A common snack or dessert.

 vegetarianContains: WheatContains: Eggs